-(aka Morchella esculentoides, previously known as Morchella esculenta, M. crassipes, or M. deliciosa)
+previously known as Morchella esculenta, Morchella crassipes, Morchella deliciosa

 |M. americana||Common color variations|

-Common name: Common morel, White morel, Gray morel.
+Common name: Common morel, Yellow morel, White morel, Gray morel.

 Description: M. americana is a commonly harvested spring mushroom which ranges in color from gray to whitish to yellowish.
 The fruiting body is medium to large (up to 5-22 cm or more tall).
 The sponge–like head is egg-shaped, oval to conical, or pine cone-shaped with pits and ridges that are primarily vertically arranged.
 On all forms the ridges are paler than the pits.
 The hollow whitish stipe is nearly equal, or enlarged toward the base, attached to the cap without a notable overhang or rim.
 When found with a stout and enlarged stipe base, yellow morels have been known as M. crassipes, but DNA evidence has shown these to be older yellow morels which have grown in optimal conditions of temperature and moisture.

-Ecology/associated hosts: Morchella americana is possibly saprotrophic and mycorrhizal at different times in its life cycle.
+Ecology/associated hosts: Morchella americana is likely saprotrophic and may be opportunistic endophytes or parasites of plants.
+(Research is ongoing to confirm the ecology of these fungi.)
 This morel is often found under hardwoods, especially ashes and recently dead elms, as well as aspens, balsam poplars, sycamores, tulip trees, and apple trees in old abandoned orchards.
 Occasionally this morel will be found associated with conifers, especially white pine.

 Common name: Common eastern black morel.

-Ecology/associated hosts: The black morel is mycorrhizal, and can be found under hardwoods, especially white ash and tulip trees, but also cherry, aspen and sometimes pines.
+Ecology/associated hosts: The black morel is a saprotroph and root endophyte.
+It can be found under hardwoods, especially white ash and tulip trees, but also cherry, aspen and sometimes pines.

 Look-alikes: Morchella septentrionales is a similar black morel, which occurs north of the 45th parallel in Michigan.
 This black morel is slightly smaller, found under hardwoods, and can be found fruiting from decaying wood of big-toothed aspen and white ash.
-It is probably saprophytic and mycorrhizal.
+It is considered saprophytic.
 As with all true morels, it is edible as long as it well cooked.